Tzcodes101/reactPortfolio/README.md

 This project can be tested by following the usage instructions.

 ## Questions
-Please e-mail the creator, Talia Zisman, of this readMeGenerator with any questions.
+Please e-mail the creator, Talia Zisman, of this application with any questions.
 - E-mail: tzcodes101@gmail.com
 - GitHub: [tzcodes101](http://github.com/tzcodes101)